Scott-28/Rotary_Phone_Timer/README.md

 <img src="https://github.com/Scott-28/Rotary_Phone_Timer/blob/main/images/overview_pic.JPG" width="500" />

-The project by searching for a vintage rotary phone at thrift stores.
+The project started by searching for a vintage rotary phone at thrift stores.
 I originally had in mind a classic 50-70s style or french style phone, but then came across this very old wooden box phone that was originally a hand crank phone.
 At some point, someone converted it to a rotary phone, and now it gets to serve another life as a kitchen timer.
 Much more room inside to hide electronics than a newer rotary phone.